nginxinc/nginx-basics-workshops/labs/lab6/readme.md

 - Familiarity with Prometheus
 - Familiartiy with Grafana

-As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic modules` installed during the build process.
+As part of your Dockerfile, your NGINX Plus container already has the added `NGINX Java Script and NGINX Prometheus dynamic module` installed during the build process.
 Refer to the Dockerfile if you want to check it out.

 1. Edit your `nginx.conf` file, you will make 2 changes.

-1. Uncomment Line #9 to enable the `ngx_http_js_module` module.
-2. Uncomment Line #38 to set a parameter for an NGINX buffer called `subrequest_output_buffer_size`.
+    - Uncomment Line #8 to enable the `ngx_http_js_module` module.
+    - Uncomment Line #37 to set a parameter for an NGINX buffer called `subrequest_output_buffer_size`.

     ```nginx
     ...snip